wp-plugins/basic-google-maps-placemarks/readme.txt

 = Does the plugin support [non-standard feature]? / How can I get the plugin to do [non-standard feature]? = All of the features that the plugin supports are documented on these pages.
 If you don't see a feature mentioned, then that means that the plugin doesn't support it.
-You'll need to write the extra code yourself if you want to add that feature to the plugin.
+You'll need to write the extra code yourself if you want to add that feature to the plugin, or hire someone to do it for you (see the Customization section on the [Other Notes](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/other_notes/) page.
 There are filters throughout the core code to support customization.
 If you need a hook or filter that doesn't currently exist, add a post to [the support forums](http://wordpress.org/support/plugin/basic-google-maps-placemarks) to request it and I'll add it to the next version.

 You can also try searching [the support forums](http://wordpress.org/support/plugin/basic-google-maps-placemarks) in case others have already worked out a way to do it.